 ESRC (Economic and Social Research Council) has a variety of doctoral training centres and partnerships you can apply to:

-- White Rose Social Science DTC: Leeds University, University of York, University of Sheffield
+- White Rose Social Science DTC: Universities of Leeds, Sheffield, York, Bradford, Sheffield Hallam, Hull, and Manchester Metropolitan.

 NERC (Natural Environment Research Council) funds independent research, training and innovation in environmental science in the UK.
 It works primarily on developing world leading science designed at helping sustaining natural resources, predicting and responding to natural resources, and understanding environmental policy change.